 - It creates an opportunity for the local producers to reach beyond the domestic market.

-- Producers can sell their products not only in local market but also in foreign market.
+- Producers can sell their products not only in the local market but also in the foreign markets.

-- Buyers and consumers are getting variety of goods of their choice.
+- Buyers and consumers are getting a variety of goods of their choice.

 - Prices of most of the consumer goods have fallen down due to the competition.

 Availability of modern techniques and management

 Modern technology and managerial services are made available to the local companies.
 As a result, the productivity of the local enterprises increases, and resources are optimally utilized.

 The main objective of the MNCs is to earn maximum profit.
 They overexploit the natural resources of the host country.